MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-OCA03-EDA-two-quantitative-corr.md

 \caption{Plot of the data showing the regression line.}(\#fig:regression-line)
 \end{figure}

-9. Write down the value for SSE from this image.
+8. Write down the value for SSE from this image.

+* SSE =

 \vspace{0.2in}